databendlabs/databend/docs/doc/11-integrations/20-gui-tool/03-metabase.md

 ## Downloading and Installing Metabase Databend Driver

-To install the Metabase Databend Driver:
+To download and install the Metabase Databend Driver:

 1. Create a folder named **plugins** in the directory where the file **metabase.jar** is stored.